stephen-cloud/c-19-2/docs/add-table-view.md

 We built a super simple application that has a UI and a backend.

-We see how the application is synchronized across all open browsers.

 We're starting to use responsive design.

-iPad portrait

 ![Basic iPad portrait](./assets/screenshots/basic-ipad-portrait.png)

-iPad landscape

 ![Basic iPad landscape](./assets/screenshots/basic-ipad-landscape.png)